PropFuel Naming Conventions

 Following these naming conventions will help you:

-• Quickly locate campaigns, lists, and redirect pages
+• Quickly locate campaigns, segments, and redirect pages

 • Prevent confusion or duplication across your team